-At Christmas, Munich, the capital of Bavaria in the south of Germany, pulls out all the stops.
-Generally, it’s cold enough to snow, so the roofs of all the fabulous buildings and churches are topped with a glittering cap.
-In the morning, icicles drip from gutters and tree branches and ice roses cover windows.
-Munich opens her jewelry box and pulls out the best Christmas decorations to spread lavishly all over the city.
-Huge stars, angels, and Christmas trees decorate streets and shop windows and everybody can enjoy not one but over 20 Christmas markets.
+During the Christmas holiday season, Munich, the capital of Bavaria in the south of Germany, pulls out all the stops.
+Generally, it’s cold enough to snow, so the roofs of all the fabulous buildings and churches are topped with a glittering fairy-tale cap.
+In the morning, icicles drip from gutters and tree branches, and ice roses cover windows.

-1. Visit The Most Magical Christmas Markets
+1. Visit The Most Magical Munich Christmas Markets

 Marienplatz – Christkindlmarkt

-Marienplatz is Munich’s main square in the heart of the city and the location of the biggest and oldest Christmas market in town.
+Marienplatz is Munich’s main square in the heart of the city and the location of the biggest and oldest traditional Christmas market in Munich.
 It was first held in 1310.
 This year it is scheduled to last from November 22–December 24.
-Approximately 140 vendor stalls are spread out over the market with the romantic backdrop of the Gothic-style New Town Hall.
-In front of the market stands a gigantic 100-foot tall Christmas tree, decorated with 2,500 lights.
-The stalls sell the most beautiful handcrafted Christmas decorations, wood carvings, and mouth-blown baubles as well as gallons of mulled wine, gingerbread sweets in all shapes and forms, and the Bavarian grilled sausages, hot sauerkraut, and Leberkas.
-Find the Christkindl post office where your postcards get a special stamp.
+Approximately 140 vendor stalls are spread out over this Munich Christmas market with the romantic backdrop of the Gothic-style New Town Hall.

-Medieval Christmas Market
+Medieval Munich Christmas Market

-Weihnachtsdorf in der Residenz
+Weihnachtsdorf in der Residenz Christmas Market

 Pink Christmas Market

-This is definitely not your traditional Christmas market, but a great spectacle and entertainment where everybody is welcome.
+This is definitely not your traditional German Christmas market, but a great spectacle and entertainment where everybody is welcome.
 Located in the heart of Munich’s LGBTQ quarter, Stephansplatz, this event is best visited in the evening to enjoy the full glory of plenty of pink lights and decorations, plus music and performances.

 2. Ride The Christmas Tram

-Munich is a party town, just think of the world-famous OktoberFest.
-Whenever an event can be turned into a party, it will, and Christmas is no exception.
-The Christmas Tram isn’t just a seasonally decorated tram, trundling around the city to see the Christmas lights.
-It is indeed a dinner party in tram cars, decorated to match the Christmas spirit with staff in traditional costumes serving you a succulent dinner or buffet of your choice while you tour the most important sights of the city all illuminated with an abundance of Christmas lights.
+It is indeed a dinner party in tram cars, decorated to match the Christmas spirit with staff in traditional costumes serving you a succulent dinner or buffet of your choice while you tour the most important sights of the city all illuminated with an abundance of lights.
 Book your tour on the website and party through town.

 3. Try Curling At The Nymphenburger Canal

-Have you ever done curling before?
-Here is your chance to join one of the latest winter sports fashions in Munich and in a marvelous place too.
-As soon as the temperatures drop below freezing point, ice enthusiasts in Munich head to the Nymphenburg Canal.
 The Nymphenburg Palais is a beautiful Baroque palace that was the summer residence of the Wittelsbach dynasty.
 It’s surrounded by a canal which is quite shallow so it freezes easily.
 Signs are put up to advise when it is safe to step on the ice.
 Still, you are doing so at your own risk.
 The canal is a natural rink and curling is a favorite activity.
 Curling sticks can be rented there, so join the fun and shoot away.
 There is also ice skating and ice hockey.

 4. Ice Skate At Muenchner Eiszauber

 Muenchner Eiszauber is a Christmas event in Munich not to be missed.
 It takes place from November 22, 2021–January 10, 2022, when the Stachus, a huge square in the heart of the city, is turned into an ice skating rink.
 It’s the largest movable ice arena in Europe.
 Whether you are a pro or step into ice skates for the first time doesn’t matter, plenty of fun lies ahead and you also do something for your health.
 Skates are for rent at the site.
 Use is divided into blocks so there is no overcrowding.
-While you glide along in the fresh air, you can admire the Christmas lights on the surrounding buildings.
-Every day, there is another program.
-If for instance, you turn up in Dirndl or Lederhosen, you get into Wies’n Hits for free.
-Plenty of food and drink is around, too.
-The evening is party time, check out the program.

 5. Enjoy Christmas Performances In Theatres And Opera